chrom3DEpi/pTADS/README.md

  -c : the coefficients for importance features in LASSO function

- -d : Matrix data containing importance features
+ -d : the pre-calculated features for each sample in matrix format.

- -w : Defines the size of the window .(example: -win 10 ,represent the 10 bins)
+ -w : the size of the sliding window.(for example: -win 10 ,represent the 10 bins)

- -s  ：Defines the window sliding distance.(example: -slide 1, represent the 1 bin)
+ -s ：the step of sliding windows across the whole genome.(for example: -slide 5, represent the 5 bins interval for adjacent regions)

- -p： The smooth parameters of the curve are between 0 and 1
+ -p ：the smooth parameters for the optimized TAD boundary scores which it is between 0 and 1, default value is 0.5

- -r ： the size of bin, Match the size of the input matrix sample.(example: -res 100000, represent the 100kbp,equal 1 bin here)
+ -r ： the resultion of bins which is consistent with the resultion of the input samples.(example: -res 100000, represent the 100kbp,equal 1 bin here)

  -o : Output directory